issp-center-dev/DCore/doc/reference/input.rst

   Use the output by `RESPACK <https://sites.google.com/view/kazuma7k6r>`_.
   **Under construction.**

-If we want to treat only the density-density part
+If you want to treat only the density-density part

 .. math::